 In another pro bono case, Mr. Franckel believed that a client had been wrongfully and illegally incarcerated by the District Court.
 Mr. Franckel argued a novel theory before a court of higher jurisdiction, that the criminal trial judge violated a completed contract and that the incarcerated defendant should be immediately released.
 The County Court overruled the lower court and immediately released the defendant from jail.

-In another pro bono case, Mr. Franckel also represented a family who was being persecuted by their landlord who was also committing fraud upon his bank, Mr. Franckel succeeded in keeping the family in the house for two years, after which the landlord lost the house in foreclosure and Mr. Franckel then successfully enabled his client’s family to purchase the house.
+In another pro bono case, Mr. Franckel represented a family who was being persecuted by their landlord while committing fraud upon his mortgage bank, Mr. Franckel succeeded in keeping the family in the house for two years, after which the landlord lost the house in foreclosure and Mr. Franckel then successfully enabled his client’s family to purchase the house.

 Philip Franckel graduated from the University of Bridgeport School of Law, now Quinnipiac School of Law, received the highest grade in his class in legal writing and was a member of the prestigious Moot Court Board.

 Philip Franckel started a mail-order business in 8th grade selling plans to build helium neon gas lasers and Ruby Rod lasers in Popular Science Magazine; in started a business buying and selling pinball and amusement games in 10th grade; started a used car business in 12th grade through college and until 1979, from 1979 to 1989 worked in the wholesale diamond business and began working as a personal injury attorney in 1989.